The South Australian Visitor Economy

 Domestic:

-- There were 26.3 million domestic nights in South Australia, a decline of 1 per cent on March 2023.
+- There were 26.5 million domestic nights in South Australia, an increase of 1 per cent on June 2023.

-- Day trips expenditure was up 11 per cent to $2.2 billion.
+- Day trips expenditure was down 1 per cent to $2.2 billion.

 International:

-- International visits and expenditure in South Australia have grown from March 2023 to June 2023.
+- International visits and expenditure in South Australia have grown by 14 and 21 per cent respectively compared to June 2023.

 Notes: For details of the NVS methodology changes in this release please refer to https://www.tra.gov.au/domestic/domestic-tourism-results